meerkatzenwildschein/shaarli-image-upload/README.md

 ## Installation

-To install the plugin, download it to the `plugins/image_upload` directory of your Shaarli installation.
+To install the plugin, create a new folder in `plugins/image_upload` directory of your Shaarli installation and copy all files to it.
 Then, go to the plugin administration page and enable the Image Upload plugin.

 ### Docker Installation